-- 7.3.1 The business case clearly defines those outputs which may be captured through routine monitoring. - 7.3.2 The Monitoring and Evaluation framework sets out when and how programmes and projects are reported. - 7.3.3 Evaluation forms are a requirement of the project closure process, and project managers are responsible for identifying at the inception stage what their project is to deliver.
+- 7.3.1 The PID and business case clearly defines those outputs which may be captured through routine monitoring. - 7.3.2 The Monitoring and Evaluation framework sets out when and how programmes and projects are reported. - 7.3.3 Evaluation forms are a requirement of the project closure process, and project managers are responsible for identifying, at the inception stage, what their project is to deliver.
 Detailed evaluation requirements are also a requirement of the project closure form. - 7.3.4 Evaluation plans will be proportionate and in line with the latest government department guidance where relevant.
-All transport schemes irrespective of value will follow Monitoring and Evaluation Guidance, with an appropriate approach to monitoring and evaluation agreed, at scheme inception as part of the project initiation document, based on complexity and value. - 7.3.5 The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
-The level of evaluation will depend on the following: - Project funded through growth funding (in the Combined Authority's case the core agreement with central government to devolve £20m per year over 30 years).
-Therefore, subject to the agreed national evaluation framework, independent evaluation led by SQW Ltd. - Projects funded through other streams and identified as being 'major' in terms of the relative size of the funding and/or the expected benefits to be achieved.
+For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major Schemes. - 7.3.5 All monitoring and evaluation arrangements (which will form part of the final business case) and interim and final monitoring and evolution reports, will be published on the CP Combined Authority website. - 7.3.6 The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
+The level of evaluation will depend on the following: - Projects funded through gainshare-rowth funding (in the Combined Authority's case the core agreement with central government to devolve £20m per year over 30 years) are-Therefore, subject to the agreed national evaluation framework, independent evaluation led by SQW Ltd. - Projects funded through other streams and identified as being 'major' in terms of the relative size of the funding and/or the expected benefits to be achieved.
 Therefore, subject to full independent evaluation commissioned by the Combined Authority (an example would be evaluating the effectiveness of projects commissioned under the £100m affordable housing fund). - Project identified locally as one where significant learning could be available that would help to inform future policy making either locally or nationally.
 This will include projects that are innovative or considered 'pilots'.
-Evaluation work in this case would be either be commissioned independently or carried out locally by the Research Team for Cambridgeshire County Council. - 7.3.6 Other projects not included above subject to proportionate 'self-evaluation' based on submitted business cases.
+Evaluation work in this case would be either be commissioned independently or carried out locally by the Research Team for Cambridgeshire 12 | Page